 And, for journalists, their ethical standards were tested, especially when Australian soldiers were used in British strategy.
-At the Battle of Fromelles (July 1916), which was designed as a diversion, more than 5,330 Australian men died in just 27 hours.
+At the Battle of Fromelles (July 1916), which was designed as a diversion, 5,530 Australian men were killed or wounded in just 27 hours.

 The men were taken down by German machine-gun fire or they slipped from duckboards and drowned in mud.

-Bean described the battle, which was the Australians’ first major action, as ‘ill-starred’ and ‘a little show’.
+Bean described the battle, which was the Australians’ first major action, as ‘ill-starred’.